Ranking every Leeds United season since relegation from the Prem

 In what was pretty much a mirror to Monk’s season, Leeds spent the majority of the campaign in the play-offs only to run out of steam in the home stretch and finish seventh.

-It earns one place higher, however, as this was largely the team Grayson had led out of League One, taking the Championship by storm with an attacking verve and confidence not seen at Elland Road since.
+It earns one place higher, however, as this was largely the team Grayson had led out of League One, taking the Championship by storm with an attacking verve and confidence Leeds have only rediscovered under Marcelo Bielsa.

 Yes, they were shambolic at the back, but Leeds scored three or more goals on 12 occasions that term and ended the season with a tally of 81 in total.
-The most they have scored in a single campaign since has been 65.
+Before Bielsa, the most they had scored in a single campaign since has been 65.

 Given it contained the two happiest days of my Leeds United-supporting life, there was only ever one winner.